 This series provides examples of:

-- Absurdly Spacious Sewer: The Blackwood team lives in an underground maintainance system for the duration of the second season.
+- Absurdly-Spacious Sewer: The Blackwood team lives in an underground maintenance system for the duration of the second season.
 In one episode, Harrison and Suzanne investigate a water blockage in a sewer large enough for them to stand in.

 - Action Survivor: Harrison Blackwood, who goes through most of the entire first season stopping aliens without using any actual fighting skills.